 Tips to Teach Your Children About Addiction

 As a society, we don’t talk about addiction enough.
 It’s an uncomfortable topic and one that we tend to shy away from.
-But the reality is that addiction is a genuine and severe problem.
+But the reality is that addiction is a genuine and severe problem with a number of people needing addiction treatment services to help them live a safer life.
 Every day, millions of people struggle with addiction, and many more are affected by it indirectly.

 Cartoon mom arguing with upset daughter, drugs, alcohol, addiction, say no to drugs, tough love